Alejogb1/job-board/blog-data/how-do-i-use-the-tflite-library-with-mediapipe-in-ios.md

 id: "how-do-i-use-the-tflite-library-with-mediapipe-in-ios"
 ---

-Alright, let's talk about integrating tflite models within a mediapipe ios pipeline—it’s a common requirement and, truthfully, something I've spent quite a bit of time optimizing over several projects.
+, let's talk about integrating tflite models within a mediapipe ios pipeline—it’s a common requirement and, truthfully, something I've spent quite a bit of time optimizing over several projects.
 The challenge often lies not in the theoretical possibility, but in the practical implementation, specifically in getting the data flowing smoothly and efficiently between the frameworks.

 I recall vividly one project involving real-time object detection on a mobile device where we had to squeeze every last millisecond of performance.
 We started with a pure mediapipe graph but quickly found that the tflite model we intended to use directly, for custom inference, was better managed independently rather than attempting to shoehorn it directly into a mediapipe calculator.
 The key, we discovered, was to leverage mediapipe's ability to send and receive structured data, using the graph to manage the video feed and pre-processing, then handing off the processed image data to our tflite engine, and finally bringing the output back into the mediapipe stream for further processing and visualization.